nice-game-hints/machinarium/city/band/drums.md

 You'll need to distract the bartender, so watch him closely to get some ideas.

 ## What do I do?
 Every so often, the bartender finds a fly and looks around nervously.
-Letting a bunch of flies loose would really ruin his day - and let you steal the barrel.
+Letting a bunch of flies loose would really ruin his day - and while he's dealing with them, you could steal the barrel.

 # Where will I find flies?
 Tons of flies are buzzing around a nasty-looking vat outside the bar.
-You'll need to find something sticky to collect a few, though.
+You'll need to find something sticky to collect a few of them, though.

 # Something sticky?
 Sticky traps are a great way to deal with flies. ^[The bartender's clearly having trouble with them - maybe he's deployed countermeasures?]

 ## Help me out.
-Head back inside the bar, then grow in size to take the sticky trap hanging from the shelf.
-You can then use it to collect a few flies, set them loose in the bar, and 'borrow' the barrel while the bartender is distracted.
+Head back inside the bar, then stretch to reach the sticky trap hanging from the shelf.
+You can use it to collect a few flies, set them loose in the bar, and click the barrel to 'borrow' it while the bartender is distracted.